The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 7. Finally experiment with loading your own datasets and extra digital topographical maps from OpenStreetMap and of course by modifying and extending the webapplications to learn how to build your own dataset visualizations.

 ## Learning Goals
-The learning goals of this course are to create and run a free and light-weight Open Source Geospatial Software Stack, the GeoStack in short, in a Virtual Machine (VM) with Ubuntu Linux on a stand-alone pc or laptop and to program webapplications to visualize geospatial datasets on locally hosted topographical digital maps from OpenStreetMap and OpenSeaMap.
+The learning goals of this course are to create and run a free and light-weight Open Source Geospatial Software Stack, the GeoStack for short, in a Virtual Machine (VM) with Ubuntu Linux on a stand-alone pc or laptop and to program webapplications to visualize geospatial datasets on locally hosted topographical digital maps from [OpenStreetMap](https://wiki.openstreetmap.org/wiki/Main_Page) and [OpenSeaMap](https://wiki.openstreetmap.org/wiki/OpenSeaMap).

-So this course is about downloading some manuals, software and data sets from the internet, adjust it so it can run on the pc in 'airplaine mode' without an internet connection and then learn how to install and configure the GeoStack and program Geospatial Webapplications by using 100% Open Source Software, Open Standards and Open Content!
+So this course is about downloading some manuals, software and data sets from the internet, adjust it so it can run on the pc in 'airplaine mode' without an internet connection and then learn how to install and configure the GeoStack and program Geospatial Web Applications by using 100% Open Source Software, Open Standards and Open Content!

 There are 3 learning goals:
 1. End goal:          Programming Webapplications in [TypeScript](https://www.typescriptlang.org)
 2. Intermediate goal: Programming Middleware in [Python](https://www.python.org/)
-3. Starting goal:     Programming a Client / Server Software Architecture
+3. Starting goal:     Programming a [Client / Server Software Architecture](https://en.wikipedia.org/wiki/Client%E2%80%93server_model)

 **The end goal** is to learn to program three end-user webapplications in TypeScript using the Angular framework in combination with the geospatial JavaScript frameworks OpenLayers and Cesium to plot data from datasets on digital topographical maps that the end-user can run from a webbrowser:
-1. a **Dataset Dashboard** to visualize datasets of GPS track logs that are stored as JSON documents in MongoDB
+1. a **Dataset Dashboard** to visualize datasets of GPS track logs that are stored as [JSON](https://en.wikipedia.org/wiki/JSON) documents in [MongoDB](https://www.mongodb.com);
-2. a **2D Map Viewer** with OpenLayers to visualize the datasets on 2D digital topographical maps from OpenStreetMap (OSM)
+2. a **2D Map Viewer** with OpenLayers to visualize the datasets on 2D digital topographical maps from OpenStreetMap (OSM);
-3. a **3D Map Viewer** with Cesium to visualize the datasets on 3D maps with Digital Elevation Models (DEM height files)
+3. a **3D Map Viewer** with Cesium to visualize the datasets on 3D maps with Digital Elevation Models (DEM height files).

-**The intermediate goal** is to learn how to build three webservices with an API for the webapplications to use.
+**The intermediate goal** is to learn how to build three [web services](https://en.wikipedia.org/wiki/Web_service) with an [API](https://en.wikipedia.org/wiki/Application_programming_interface) for the web applications to use.
-- Two webservices are required to get access to the 2D and 3D digital topographical maps through the API's of their respective map tile servers as the geospatial web map servers (WMS).
+- Two web services are required to get access to the 2D and 3D digital topographical maps through the API's of their respective map tile servers as the geospatial web map servers (WMS) to serve [tiled web maps](https://en.wikipedia.org/wiki/Tiled_web_map) to the web browser.
-- The third webservice is provided by programming a microwebservice application with the Python Flask framework to get access to the datasets in the MongoDB datastore.
+- The third web service is provided by programming a [micro web service](https://en.wikipedia.org/wiki/Microservices) application with the Python [Flask](https://palletsprojects.com/p/flask/) framework to get access to the datasets in the MongoDB datastore.
-  - It is in this Python web application where the magic happens to program the 'payload' or 'business logic' for data selection and processing that needs to match the functionality in the TypeScript webapplication to visualize the required geospatial data.
+  - It is in this Python 'back end' web application where the magic happens to program the 'payload' or 'business logic' for data selection and processing that needs to match the functionality in the TypeScript 'front end' web application to visualize the required geospatial data.
-  - Isolating the data processing in a (Flask) webapplication behind a webservice API from the Flask application uncouples the data processing from the visualization in the webapplications, making it easy to replace or update either application seperately.
+  - Isolating the data processing in a (Flask) web application behind a web service API from that Flask web application uncouples the data processing from the visualization in the front end web applications, making it easy to replace or update either application seperately.

-**The starting goal** is to learn about the approximately 50 software components required in the Client / Server software architecture you will need to download, install, configure, program and run to be able to use the end-user webapplications in your webbrowser.
+**The starting goal** is to learn about the approximately 50 software components required in the Client / Server software architecture you will need to download, install, configure, program and run to be able to use the end-user web applications in your web browser.
-- You will learn about virtualisation to run the course software and data on Ubuntu Linux in a Virtual Machine (VM) isolated from your host operating system.
-In the full course you will also learn how to isolate software components in the VM by using Docker Containers and Volumes.
+- You will learn about virtualisation to run the course software and data on Ubuntu Linux in a Virtual Machine (VM) completely isolated from your host operating system.
+In the full course you will also learn how to isolate software components in the VM by using [Docker](https://www.docker.com) and its [Containers](https://www.docker.com/resources/what-container) and [Volumes](https://docs.docker.com/storage/volumes).
-- So yes, the GeoStack Installation and Webapplication Programming is done on Linux as the guest operating system in the VM.
-A great opportunity for Linux newbies to get to know Linux step by step in practical way.
+- So yes, the GeoStack Installation and Web Application Programming is done on Linux as the guest operating system in the VM.
+A great opportunity for Linux newbies to explore [Ubuntu Linux](https://en.wikipedia.org/wiki/Ubuntu) step-by-step from the [Gnome Desktop](https://help.ubuntu.com/stable/ubuntu-help) and the [Linux Command Line](https://ubuntu.com/tutorials/command-line-for-beginners).
 - Learn along the way about the architecture and how virtualization helps to update components independently and in sharing your VMs, containers and volumes with other data scientists and software developers.

 ## Workflow
 In order to achieve these learning goals the activities are of course in the reverse order of the learning goals:
 1. Building an Ubuntu Linux Virtual Machine: first you will learn to download all the required datasets and software packages to be stored and installed on your pc or laptop in a Virtual Machine running Ubuntu Linux in VirtualBox.
-2. Data Storage: then you will learn to store the digital topographical maps in the relational spatial database PostgreSQL + spatial PostGIS extension and convert the GPS track log datasets from CSV and GPX files to the JSON dataformat to store the data as JSON documents in the MongoDB datastore.
+2. Data Storage: then you will learn to store the digital topographical maps in the relational spatial database [PostgreSQL](https://www.postgresql.org) + spatial [PostGIS](https://postgis.net) extension and convert the GPS track log datasets from CSV and GPX files to the JSON dataformat to store the data as JSON documents in the MongoDB datastore.
-3. Programming: finally you will learn how to program in Python and TypeScript in the Atom programming editor and run the webservices and webapplications locally in your webbrowser, without the further need for an internet connection (running in 'airplane mode').
+3. Programming: finally you will learn how to program in Python and TypeScript in the [Atom programming editor](https://atom.io) and run the web services and web applications locally in your web browser, without the further need for an internet connection (running in 'airplane mode').

 ## Study time
 The course consists of a 1-day Workshop followed by a 10-day Course when you have some basic programming skills in Python and preferably in TypeScript or JavaScript too.
 - Depending on your level of expertise you may need to double or triple these time estimates or you might need even more time because there is also a lot of documentation to read, so your mileage may vary!

-Don't worry if it takes you a little longer because you will get there with the user friendly installation and programming manuals with lot's of screenshots and the source code files in Jupyter Notebooks and example scripts in Python and TypeScript with lot's of inline comments!
+Don't worry if it takes you a little longer because you will get there with the user friendly installation and programming manuals with lot's of screenshots and the Python source code files in [Jupyter Notebooks](https://jupyter.org) and example scripts in Python and TypeScript with lot's of inline comments!

 If you are on the other hand a real beginner in programming, you might want to invest some extra well spent study time first as a newbie to get to the required skill levels to follow this course as per the advice below in the section 'Skill levels'!